FUNDING > Petrology and...

 - Grants.gov Contact Center: If the Authorized Organizational Representatives (AOR) has not received a confirmation message from Grants.gov within 48 hours of submission of application, please contact via telephone: 1-800-518-4726; e-mail: firstname.lastname@example.org.

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 16-1), is effective for proposals submitted, or due, on or after January 25, 2016.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this funding opportunity.

 Second Monday in January, Annually Thereafter

-The target dates will occur annually on the second Monday of January and the second Monday of June.
+The target dates will occur annually on the second Monday of January and the second Friday of July.
 Proposals are expected to be submitted by the target date.
-If a PI intends to submit after the target date, s/he must contact one of the Program Directors to ask for permission and to ascertain if the late proposal can be reviewed in the upcoming competition.
+If a PI intends to submit after the target date, s/he must get approval in advance from one of the Cognizant Program Officers to ascertain if a late proposal can be reviewed in the upcoming competition.

 EAR Postdoctoral Fellowships

 Cooperative Studies Of The Earth's Deep Interior

 Marine Geology and Geophysics

 Revisions and Updates